UP | HOME

 • process every mutation until one is found that exhibit the bug

-• repeat the process with this new formula, and again until a formula is found for which no mutation exhibit the bug
+• repeat the process with this new formula, and again until a formula is found for which no mutation exhibits the bug

 • output that last formula in FILENAME